arnottmj/CV/README.md

 ## Michael Arnott

 A problem solver by nature, with a highly quantitative background, and a creative streak that has blossomed since learning to code at Makers Academy.
-Previously worked within a small ecommerce team at Hewlett-Packard performing website optimisation; with complete exposure to the running of a managed service including working alongside developers.
+Previously worked within a small ecommerce team at Hewlett-Packard performing website optimisation; with complete exposure to the running of a managed service, including working alongside developers.
 Now looking to grow as a full stack junior developer by joining an outgoing team that is focused on agile and test driven development.

 ## Skills

+#### Ruby on Rails

+Ruby is what really drove me towards becoming a developer.
+I'd done a couple of short C++ courses at university but the simplicity of Ruby is what finally allowed me to start building 'real' things.
+I love logic and puzzles; ruby suddenly allowed me to begin using that part of my brain to be creative in a very natural way - something i'd never experienced before.

+My final project at Makers was [Selecta](https://github.com/arnottmj/selecta-official).
+The app aims to provide simply music discovery.
+It uses a rails framework with angular front end, offering continuous music playback across the whole site.
+I wrote the music suggestion alogithm in ruby.

+Im also proud of a re-code of the [inject method](https://github.com/arnottmj/inject-challenge) that I wrote; offering full functionality with appropriate guard controls.

 #### Analytics

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+Two years of working full time as an analyst across the ecommerce and oil/gas sectors means that I have experience working with large datasets.
+At Hewlett Packard, I mainly performed multivariate website testing, having focused on statistics whilst studying for my BSc in Mathematics.
+Two of the accounts I worked on were Office Depot and Debenhams; both of whom renewed $200,000 contracts.

-#### Another Skill
+####

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education